AOMediaCodec/libavif/doc/avifenc.1.md

 :   Set target file size in bytes (up to 7 times slower)

 **\--progressive**
-:   EXPERIMENTAL: Automatically set parameters to encode a simple layered image supporting progressive rendering from a single input frame.
+:   Automatically set parameters to encode a simple layered image supporting progressive rendering from a single input frame.

 **\--layered**
-:   EXPERIMENTAL: Encode a layered AVIF.
+:   Encode a layered AVIF.
 Each input is encoded as one layer and at most 4 layers can be encoded.

 **-g**, **\--grid** _MxN_
 :   Encode a single-image grid AVIF with M cols & N rows.
 Either supply MxN identical W/H/D images, or a single